 You can be sure Peter’s interest is piqued, as the ad seems to understand exactly what he needs.

-Next, Peter heads over to the phone retailer’s website to do a little research.
+Next, Peter heads over to the retailer’s website to do a little research.
 As we know, he likes to take his time and compare different options before making a final decision.

 To save Peter some time, you could use product tags that highlight the options he is most likely to be interested in.
 For example, play into Cialdini’s principles of authority and social proof use by using “best price-value,” “bestsellers,” or “expert pick” messages.